isabella232/document-services.en/help/usecases/AgreementWorkflowsNodejs.md

 ## Creating Web Forms

 You can also use the Adobe Sign API to create Web Forms.
 Web Forms enable you to embed a form within a web page or link directly to it.
-Once a Web Form is created, it also displays among the web forms in your Adobe Sign console.
+Once a Web Form is created, it also displays among the Web Forms in your Adobe Sign console.
 You can create new Web Forms with DRAFT status for incremental building, AUTHORING status for editing the web form fields, and ACTIVE status to immediately host the form.

 ![Image of Web Form in the Adobe Sign Manage screen](assets/AWNjs_14.png)

 To create a Web Form use the form `transientDocumentId`.
-Decide on a title for the form and a status in which to initialize it.
+Decide on a title for the form and a status to initialize it.

 ```
 var requestBody = {